gaurimakhija/plant-disease-detection/README.md

 The **PlantVillage Dataset** is an open access repository of **54,306 images** of healthy and diseased plant leaves, collected to advance research in automated plant disease diagnosis.
 It covers **14 crop species** and **26 diseases**, making it one of the largest publicly available datasets for computer vision in agriculture.

-This dataset was introduced in the paper [**"Using computer vision for Image-Based Plant Disease Detection"**](https://public-pages-files-2025.frontiersin.org/journals/plant-science/articles/10.3389/fpls.2016.01419/pdf) by Mohanty et al. (2016).
+This dataset was introduced in the paper [**"Using computer vision for Image-Based Plant Disease Detection"**](https://public-pages-files-2025.frontiersin.org/journals/plant-science/articles/10.3389/fpls.2016.01419/pdf) .
 The goal of this work is to enable the development of smartphone-based disease diagnosis systems to help farmers worldwide safeguard their yields.

 ## **Recommended: Usage via Hugging Face**

-The easiest way to use this dataset is via the [Hugging Face Hub](https://huggingface.co/datasets/mohanty/PlantVillage).
+The easiest way to use this dataset is via the [Hugging Face Hub](https://huggingface.co/datasets/gauri/PlantVillage).

 **Installation:**
 ```bash